blockchain-lab-um/masca/packages/docs/docs/libraries/masca-connector.md

 # Masca Connector SDK

-Masca connector installs Masca and exposes the API toward snap on dApps and other applications.
+Masca connector installs Masca and exposes the API toward snap on dapps and other applications.

 You can take a look at the [connector's codebase](https://github.com/blockchain-lab-um/ssi-snap/tree/master/packages/connector).